Home

 That little decision at one moment is really all that is needed for me to ride the exercise bicycle for a few minutes.

-Taking a decision at a time helps to overcome resistance, which is the reasoning "It's going to take me a lot of time" or "I don't see how I can make good changes in this area which is so complex" - anything that piles up thoughts and makes us feel that we really cannot tackle that area in which we want to make positive changes.
+Taking a decision at a time helps to overcome resistance, which is the reasoning "It's going to take me a lot of time" or "I don't see how I can make good changes in this area which is so complex" - anything that piles up thoughts and makes us feel that we really cannot tackle that area in which we want to make changes.

 However, by using tools like the kaizen way, and taking one small decision at a time, we actually start taking the actions that create positive changes.